-This week’s engineering teacher tip is for out-of-school-time educators who use Engineering Adventures (EA), our elementary afterschool curriculum—specifically the unit Shake Things Up: Engineering Earthquake-Resistant Buildings.
+This engineering teacher tip is for educators who use Engineering Adventures, our curriculum for learners in grades 3-5 in out-of-school settings like afterschool and camp—specifically the unit Shake Things Up: Engineering Earthquake-Resistant Buildings.
 This unit introduces kids to the devastating earthquake that hit Haiti in 2010; the challenge is to engineer a model building that can withstand a quake.

 Shake It Up

 |Here’s what a fully assembled shake table looks like.|